cherrared/tutorials-eco/01-containers-in-practice/README.md

 > Skip this step if you have an already created VM

-You need to create a VM using a Linux-based distribution of your choosing, e.g. debian, ubuntu, kali, etc.
+You need to create a VM using a Linux-based distribution of your choosing, e.g. https://lubuntu.me/downloads/

 To create a VM you can use one of the following VMMs: